metachris/appengine-boilerplate/README.md

 not having to rebuild for testing every change.
 Before publishing the project, run the html5-boilerplate build script and change the reference of ``/static`` to ``/static_dev/publish``, to upload the optimized version.
-The ``upload_to_appengine.sh`` script does that automatically for you:
+The ``upload_to_appengine.sh`` script does that automatically for you (edit the script and set ``CMD_APPCFG`` to your local installation before using):

 - Asks if it should run the build process with ``ant minify``
 - Changes the /static symlink to the production version